Bikepacking: Here’s how to pick your perfect bike

 3. Mountain bike

-Broadly speaking, you won’t encounter that many bikepackers on mountain bikes.
-Although there probably are some regions where you encounter them relatively more often.
-I have seen a lot of bikepacking content, and I have the feeling that the mountain bike is quite popular in Northern-American countries.
+Broadly speaking, you won’t come across many bikepackers on mountain bikes.
+That said, there are some regions where they seem more common.
+From what I’ve seen in bikepacking content, mountain bikes seem to be quite popular in North American countries.

 The biggest advantage of a mountain bike is that you can take the most wild and off-road paths.
 A mountain bike also provides extra comfort on these roads because of its suspension.

-If you know in advance that you will mostly do overnighters or trips of only a few days, and that the areas where you will be bikepacking are mainly off-road with poor road surfaces, then a mountain bike absolutely is an option to consider.
+If you know in advance that you will mostly do overnighters or trips of only a few days, and that the areas where you will be bikepacking are mainly off-road with poor road surfaces, then the mountain bike is definitely an option to consider.

-Something to keep in mind is that with a mountain bike, you can take even less stuff with you than the other two bikes.
-The suspension causes the frame to squeeze in and out, which means that you should pay close attention that your bags have enough space and don’t get stuck.
-This is often at the expense of space, which is already so limited when bikepacking.
+Something to keep in mind is that with a mountain bike, you can carry less gear than with the other two types of bikes.
+The suspension causes the frame to flex and move, so you need to make sure your bags have enough space and don’t get caught.
+This often comes at the expense of valuable space, which is already limited when bikepacking.

 With gravel and touring bikes, you often find certain types that are designed for bikepacking.
 You can recognize this when the designer thinks along about options for storing your luggage.
 For example, in the front fork you’ll find various options to put a rack to which you can attach your bags.

-While the above often is carefully considered with touring and gravel bikes, you’ll encounter it less often with mountain bikes.
-So, when buying a mountain bike for bikepacking, make sure that the bike has the option of attaching your bags.
+While this is often carefully considered with touring and gravel bikes, it’s less common with mountain bikes.
+So, when buying a mountain bike for bikepacking, make sure it has options for attaching your bags.

 Mountain bikes with single suspension are called hard tails.
 Full suspension mountain bikes also have rear suspension.
 They are therefore heavier, but at the same time the suspension provides more comfort and control.